2007 Men's World Team Squash Championships

 The 2007 Men's World Team Squash Championships is the men's edition of the 2007 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
-The event were held in Chennai, India and took place from 6–12 December 2007.
+The event were held in Chennai, India, and took place from 6 to 12 December 2007.
 The tournament was organized by the World Squash Federation and the Squash Rackets Federation of India.

-The England team won his fourth World Team Championships beating the Australian team in the final.
+The England team won their fourth World Team Championships beating the Australian team in the final.

 Participating teams

 A total of 29 teams competed from all the five confederations: Africa, America, Asia, Europe and Oceania.
 For Chinese Taipei, Sri Lanka and Venezuela it was their first participation at a world team championship.